 2 big handfuls of sultanas

-2 tbsp mixed peel paste (I really love the flavour of mixed peel but hate the texture of it, I blend a whole pot into a paste, I whiz mine with a hand held blender then keep in the fridge)
+2 tbsp mixed peel paste (I really love the flavour of mixed peel but hate the texture of it, I blend a whole pot & 2 tbsp of boiling water into a paste with a blender then keep in the fridge)

 4 tbsp plain flour